I am not a spendthrift.

 I like to DIY a lot of things, from stripping and staining our deck, to making surface garden planters, caulking, painting, and several others.
 I enjoy doing it, and if it saves us some money, even better.

 For my DIY tasks, I often have to buy or rent tools/equipment to get the job done.
-In general, if the tool is one I use frequently and is not expensive, I buy it new (on sale mostly), particularly if I feel there’s a need for long term warranty.
+In general, if the tool is one I use frequently and is not expensive, I buy it new (on sale mostly), particularly if I feel there’s a need for a long-term warranty.

 For those tools that do not come into use very often, or which are expensive and/or bulky, I will either buy them used for dirt cheap, or rent.
 One example is an air compressor.
 Garage sales are a great avenue to find useful cheap DIY tools.